Gemini 3 Prompting Playbook: Getting Better Results with Less Prompting

 For images:

-- Refer to "the image" or "this chart" - no need to number multiple images unless 3+.
+- Refer to "the image" or "this chart".
+Only label images if you have several.

-"List all text labels in the diagram as JSON.".
+- Ask for a clear output.
+Example: "List all text labels in the diagram as JSON."

 For video:

-- Gemini 3 can process up to 2 hours of video (Pro tier).
+- Google says Gemini 3 Pro can process up to 2 hours of video.

-"Compare the video transcript to the written proposal.".
+- If you also have text, compare them: "Compare the transcript to the written proposal."

 For audio:

-"Summarize key objections raised in the meeting audio.".
+- Example: "Summarize the main objections raised in the audio."

 |---|---|---|---|